Instant Pot Beef Ragù with Pappardelle

-Made in an Instant Pot, this Beef Ragù with Pappardelle is so delicious it can truly be considered the epitome of comfort food.
+Made in an Instant Pot (paid link), this Beef Ragù with Pappardelle is so delicious it can truly be considered the epitome of comfort food.
 When I think of beef ragù recipes I instantly assume they would only be enjoyed at a 5-star restaurant, but today you can bring this culinary experience to your dinner table.

 Traditionally, ragù is a slow-cooked dish.
 Meaning your meat and sauce simmer away for several hours until you get that rich and tender, fall-apart beef and tomato combo.
 Normally, I have to slow cook my meat for 6 to 8 hours in order to get it to be tender enough to shred apart.
 But while I’m a firm believer in “low and slow”, sometimes I just don’t have that kind of time.